robert-mclaughlin/StarTrekTimelinesSpreadsheet/README.md

 **NOTE** This tool does not (and will never) automate any part of the game play; its sole purpose is to help players organize their crew using the functionality built within or with a spreadsheet application of their choice.

 **DISCLAIMER** This tool is provided "as is", without warranty of any kind.
 Use at your own risk!
 It should be understood that *Star Trek Timelines* content and materials are trademarks and copyrights of [Disruptor Beam, Inc.](https://www.disruptorbeam.com/tos/) or its licensors.
 All rights reserved.
-This tool is neither endorsed by nor affiliated with Disruptor Beam, Inc..
+This tool is neither endorsed by nor affiliated with Disruptor Beam, Inc. ( [more](/docs/DBSupport.png) )

 [More tools and information here](https://iampicard.github.io/)